 That’s it.
 Sounds simple, right?
 But here is why it works for me.
 To throw the clothes in the washer has never been difficult.
 Putting the wet clothes in the dryer poses no problem either.
 For me, it has been the folding and putting away that has been the issue that causes overwhelm.

 I have been know to just pull clean clothes out of my piles of folded laundry and just put them on.
 We do not iron clothes before hanging them, either.
 We iron them the night before we plan to wear them.
 To make this easy, I keep my iron and ironing board in our closet, where we use it.
 Not all laundry related tools belong in the laundry room.
-The ironing board works best for us stored in the closet.
+Ironing boards work best for us stored in the closet with the clothes.
+I also have a garment steamer I use.
+You can read more about the fabric steamer I use here.

 If I am disciplined to wash, dry, and put away one load of laundry a day, I can manage laundry with ease.
 If I miss one day, I get overwhelmed.
 Simply seeing the laundry piling up is overwhelming.
-This laundry organization solution is working for us, now.
+Every weekday is laundry day for me, and this laundry organization solution is working for us, now.

 Bonus tip: If you share a home with anyone, even young children, make sure you are sharing this responsibility with them.
-It trains children up to be disciplined and to take ownership of their own possessions.
+It trains children up to be disciplined and trains little ones to take ownership of their own possessions.
+Obviously, keep your cleaning supplies out of the reach of small children.
+As they get older, teach them to be responsible for their own laundry.

 I hope you have found this information beneficial.
 If you enjoy reading this type of material and need some cleaning and decluttering inspiration, be sure to subscribe for blog post updates.
 I am always looking for better solutions to support a more organized home.
 You’ll find lots of cleaning hacks and organization tips on my website.